5 Reasons Why Punters Hold for Field Goals

-Punters need to work with the special teams group at certain points during the week, and spend some time in film, but otherwise the punter and kicker are two guys who have a whole lot of time to work together.
+Punters need to work with the special teams group at certain points during the week and spend some time in the film, but otherwise, the punter and kicker are two guys who have a whole lot of time to work together.

 Holding for field goals and extra points is an important job, and the more a kicker can work with the same holder the better.
 No position player has as much time to spend with the kicker as the punter does.

 You might think the best player to catch a long snap and make sure it gets safely down for the kick would be a wide receiver or tight end, and you wouldn’t be wrong.
 But that doesn’t mean the punter is a bad choice.

 Half the punter’s job is catching the snap, and I’d bet you’ve seen receivers drop passes way more often than you’ve seen punters drop long snaps.
 You won’t make it to the NFL as a punter if you can’t catch the ball.
 Punters have good hands, and for that reason alone they are a good choice to have back there as a holder.